 I designed this Musicians Reset Exercise to help you end the year in the most powerful way possible.

-It’s been one hard year for so many of us and I hope that you and your loved ones are healthy and safe.
+It’s been the second of two hard years for so many of us, and I hope that you and your loved ones are healthy and safe.

 If it has been challenging in any way, I hope that you can enjoy some down time and if it feel right – ReSet.

 I have created this little reset exercise to help you take stock of the good

 This is designed to help you to take a step back, take stock of your success, and remember the good moments of 2020.

 If you are already planning for new goals and releases (who are we kidding we are now in a state where we are ALWAYS planning new releases it seems), that’s exciting, but first – I invite you to pause, take a breath, and reflect on the moments that you are proud of – no matter how small – and acknowledge yourself for them.
 With a raging pandemic and bad news in abundance also take a moment to forgive yourself if you didn’t achieve what you wanted to.
 Going easy on yourself is the key here.

 Think about this…